Trace anomaly as signature of conformality in neutron stars

 The trace anomaly has been also calculated in full QCD with dynamical quarks (e.g., Refs.~\cite{Cheng:2007jq, Borsanyi:2013bia, HotQCD:2014kol}).
-Then, the hard-thermal-loop perturbation theory (HTLpt) is successful in reproducing the trace anomaly with quarks already around $T\sim 2\Tc$, while the agreement between the lattice and the HTLpt results for the pure Yang-Mills theory begins only around $T\sim 8\Tc$~\cite{Andersen:2011ug}.
+The hard-thermal-loop perturbation theory (HTLpt) is successful in reproducing the trace anomaly with quarks already around $T\sim 2\Tc$, while the agreement between the lattice and the HTLpt results for the pure Yang-Mills theory begins only around $T\sim 8\Tc$~\cite{Andersen:2011ug}.

 These high-$T$ studies motivate us to investigate the trace anomaly at high baryon density.
 For baryon density $\nB > n_0$, where $n_0 \approx 0.16\,\text{fm}^{-3}$ is the saturation density, QCD thermodynamics is elusive because the lattice calculations are hampered by the sign problem.
-The only \textit{ab initio} methods at the moment are: the chiral effective field theory ($\chi$EFT) around $\nB\sim n_0$ (see, e.g., Ref.~\cite{Drischler:2021kxf} for a recent review), and the perturbative QCD (pQCD) at sufficiently high densities where $\alpha_s$ is reasonably small~\cite{Freedman:1976xs, *Freedman:1976dm, *Freedman:1976ub, Kurkela:2009gj} (see also Refs.~\cite{Gorda:2018gpy, Gorda:2021znl,*Gorda:2021kme, Gorda:2022fci,*Gorda:2022zyc, Fujimoto:2020tjc, Fernandez:2021jfr} for recent developments in this field).
+The only \textit{ab initio} methods are: the chiral effective field theory ($\chi$EFT) around $\nB\sim n_0$ (see, e.g., Ref.~\cite{Drischler:2021kxf} for a recent review), and the perturbative QCD (pQCD) at high density where $\alpha_s$ is sufficiently small~\cite{Freedman:1976xs, *Freedman:1976dm, *Freedman:1976ub, Kurkela:2009gj} (see also Refs.~\cite{Gorda:2018gpy, Gorda:2021znl,*Gorda:2021kme, Gorda:2022fci,*Gorda:2022zyc, Fujimoto:2020tjc, Fernandez:2021jfr} for recent developments).